SpiritSK8/group-buy/readme.md

 [Development Plan](https://docs.google.com/document/d/1maZlSuMO5eH9s_eOv98VZoKOX-usrKVfspF9CuOwc8E/edit?usp=sharing)

 # Setup Instructions
-Step 1: Clone this repository using the following command.
+<strong>Step 1</strong>: Clone this repository using the following command.
 ```
 git clone git@github.com:SpiritSK8/group-buy.git
 ```

-Step 2: Open the cloned group-buy folder in VSCode
+<strong>Step 2</strong>: Open the cloned group-buy folder in VSCode

-Step 3: Make a .env file in this directory, and add the following lines:
+<strong>Step 3</strong>: Make a .env file in this directory, and add the following lines:
 ```
 MONGO_URI = mongodb+srv://\<Your MongoDB URI\>
 JWT_SECRET = supersecretkey
 ```
 Please use MongoDB Atlas to create a database and follow the instructions there.

-Step 4: Run the server using the following command.
+<strong>Step 4</strong>: Run the server using the following command.
 Make sure you have Node.js installed and have no other process running on port 3000.
 ```
 node ./backend./server.js
 ```